lwjglgamedev/zvk/bookcontents/chapter-01/chapter-01.md

 };
 ```

 The code it's self-explanatory, we basically initialize SDL, and when in Linux set `SDL_VIDEO_PREFER_WAYLAND` to prioritize Wayland backend.
-After
-that we get the usable bounds for the new window on the primary monitor.
-We set the window to be resizable and a flag stating that it will be used for Vulkan.
+After that, we get the usable bounds for the new window on the primary monitor.
+We set the window to be resizable and a flag stating that it
-The `MouseState` struct will be used later on to dump mouse state (state of the buttons, position of the mouse and the displacement from previous position
+will be used for Vulkan.
+The `MouseState` struct will be used later on to dump mouse state (state of the buttons, position of the mouse and
-modelled by `deltaX` and `deltaY` attributes).
+the displacement from previous position modelled by `deltaX` and `deltaY` attributes).

 The rest of the functions are defined like this: